Do Go On - 536 - FedEx Flight 705

 I'm talking to the listeners now, Dave.

-Obviously, I exist outside of your ears, but quite a lot closer to your ears.
+Obviously I exist outside of your ears, but quite a lot closer to your ears than the listeners is, interestingly.

 Yeah.

-Hey, Jess, how good is it to be alive?
+Hey Jess, how good is it to be alive?

 Summer time, summer loving, having a great one.